openthc/p2p/INSTALL.md

 	# You may want:
 	apt-get -qqy install php-geoip php-mysql php-pgsql php-redis php-ssh2 php-xdebug

+This application, or at least parts of it, depend on Keybase, see https://keybase.io/docs/the_app/install_linux for details.

 ## Installation

 	mkdir /opt/p2p.YOURHOST.TLD && cd /opt/p2p.YOURHOST.TLD